rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 consequences of those actions.
 In other words, deontological principles 'care' about actions instead of their consequences.
-Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent].
+Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important to have intuition for why incoherent decisions are required).
 Confused or wondering about the implications of AIs having these principles?
 Hopefully the next sections will clarify this, so read on. _(TODO, I'm not a huge fan of this paragraph.
 Lots of room for improvement...)_

 ### 4.1.1 Tool AIs are purely deontological AIs